|

 Wondering what to wear for your European summer vacation?
 Your favorite Europe travel guide has her list of Europe summer essentials you'll want to include in your suitcase!

-Disclosure: some of the links below are affiliate links.
+Disclosure: Some of the links below are affiliate links.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.
-Updated April, 2025.
+Updated March, 2026.

 There's nothing more fun than planning a summer trip to Europe!
 European travel, as you'll know if you've been following the blog for any amount of time, is one of my great passions (I run a whole website about it)!